Recoskie/AI-Matrix/docs/Matrix Structure.md

 s8 = s8 - (s1 * 1 + s2 * 7);
 </pre>

-You can also take the 5-dimensional set with the subtraction example above and add how many times we subtracted s2 when subtracting the following number from the previous row, and you will end up with the same number of subtraction per row.
+If you take the 5-dimensional set with the subtraction example above and add how many times we subtracted s2 per row you will end up with the same number of subtraction per row.

 <br /><br />